-How Much Does It Cost to Sell a House in 2023?
+How Much Does It Cost to Sell a House?
+2024 Update

 As a homeowner, the two most significant days of your life are the day you buy your home and the day you sell it.
 If you’re excellent with your finances (and a little bit lucky), the price you get when you sell your home will be far greater than what you paid.
 However, many homeowners have one critically important question when they sell their house: how much does it cost?
 The answer depends on various factors, including the real estate market, the state of your home, how you sell it, and with whom you sell it.